 When it comes to finding a decent web host provider to host your WordPress website, the cost is also a factor to consider.

 However, if you’re simply looking for the cheapest option available, let me tell you sometimes that’s not always the best option.

-Personally, I consider paying between $8 to $14 per month for a quality shared hosting plan to be a better option than paying $2 to $5 for hosting.
+Personally, I consider paying between $8 to $14 per month for a reliable, robust shared hosting plan to be a better option than paying $2 to $5 for hosting.

 When choosing a web host, look carefully at what you actually get for your money.

 For example, paying around $10 per month for a GrowBig shared hosting plan with SiteGround gets you –

 - 20GB of web space